eclipse-mosaic/mosaic.website/content/tutorials/barnim_develop_applications/_index.md

 Some examples of events are shown below, but a more detailed description can be found in the [documentation](/docs/develop_applications/event_scheduling).

 ## SlowDownApp

-The [`SlowDownApp`](https://github.com/eclipse-mosaic/mosaic/blob/main/app/tutorials/weather-warning/src/main/java/org/eclipse/mosaic/app/tutorial/SlowDownApp.java) induces a speed reduction as soon as the on-board sensors detect hazardous conditions.
+The [`SlowDownApp`](https://github.com/eclipse-mosaic/mosaic/blob/main/app/tutorials/weather-warning/src/main/java/org/eclipse/mosaic/app/tutorial/SlowDownApp.java) induces a speed reduction as soon as the on-board sensors detect hazardous traction conditions.
 To detect the change in the on-board sensors, the state of the sensors have to be queried whenever the vehicle has moved.
 This is achieved by implementing the `onVehicleUpdated()` method which is called whenever the traffic simulator executed one simulation step.
+The actual area in which these conditions appear, is configured in the `environment_config.json` of the scenario.

 In this specific implementation, the speed of the vehicle is reduced to *25 km/h* within the entire hazardous area.
 After leaving the hazardous area, the vehicles returns to their original speed again: